alvarodvc/Portfolio/README.md

 - __Automation testing__:

    Developing test scripts on pages for educational purposes using Selenium with JAVA.
-Applying the POM and Page Factory model.
+Applying the POM and Page Factory model. [**See more**](https://github.com/alvarodvc/selenium-practice)

-   Testing web application interfaces using the Cypress tool.
+   Testing web application interfaces using the Cypress tool. [**See more**](https://github.com/alvarodvc/Cypress-practice)